sammyd/iOS8-day-by-day-book/manuscript/26-avkit.md

 and sits on top of AVFoundation.
 It provides contextual video playback UI that matches that of the OS, and plays any `AVPlayer` object from AVFoundation.

-In today's post you'll discover how easy it is to integrate AVKit into your app, and see some of the cool new things you can do.
+In today's chapter you'll discover how easy it is to integrate AVKit into your app, and see some of the cool new things you can do.
 The app which accompanies the article is a simple video player, which uses the Photos framework to find videos in the user's library, and then plays them using AVKit.
 You can download the